amorgun/dow_utils/rtx_converter/README.md

 # Dawn of War RTX Converter
-A tool for packing and unpacking RTX images.
+A tool for packing and unpacking RTX image container files.
+DoW DE has its own flavor of RTX, so tools for the vanilla version don't work well.

 # Download application
 See the [latest release](https://github.com/amorgun/dow_utils/releases/tag/RC0.1).